triinlutsoja/FlyTravel/experience_log.md

 In this document I'm going to be taking notes about progress.

+### March 30th
+- Today I started to develop the "suggested seat" functionality.
+I have heard that in real life plane seats are filled in some specific order so that the plane is not out of balance.
+Unfortunately I'm not an expert in that field, so I will not be taking that into consideration in my project.
+The booked seats were already created randomly (just as written in the assignment), so the seat suggestion will also be random.
+- I have a slight problem with the assignment.
+I understand that the requirement is that the user should be able to filter the seats based on specific properties (window seat, extra legroom, near exit etc).
+But I realized this is redundant because if I'd create a filtering feature it's more inconvenient for the user.
+It's way more intuitive to just click on the seat plan to choose where you want to sit.
+This way the user needs to make less clicks as well, and that is useful in the checkout process (less dropout).
+So I'm not going to be creating filters.
+- The right place for the code of the "suggested seat" functionality is inside seating.js.
+First I need to fetch seat plan from backend, filter out booked seats and choose randomly form the available ones.
+Then I need to be able to change the seat's checkbox form unchecked to checked.
+- I'm so proud that I wrote the Javascript code for the "suggested seat" functionality myself!
+I was able to figure it out on my own, I just googled how to choose a random element form array.
+I'm truly gaining confidence with frontend!
+- I changed the colours on the CSS so that available seats would be green and the suggested/selected seats would be blue.
+- Now I need to make sure that the user is only able to select the exact number of seats what they chose on Flights. html as number of travelers.

 ### March 29th
 - I needed to create the search results page's Javascript code to request data from backend, but I didn't know how to access the user-selected filters, so I googled and found this: https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams.
 I didn't end up using it as it